10 Questions To Ask Your Wealth Manager And The Answers You Want

 Answer You Want to Hear: Once a quarter.

-According to the SPIVA US Scorecard, produced by Standard and Poor, 92.33% of large cap money managers, 94.81% of mid-cap managers, and 91.17% of small-cap managers failed to exceed their benchmarks in market performance over a 15-year period ending in 2017.
+According to the SPIVA US Scorecard, produced by Standard and Poor, 92.33% of large-cap money managers, 94.81% of mid-cap managers, and 91.17% of small-cap managers failed to exceed their benchmarks in market performance over 15 years ending in 2017.

 Long-term is what counts.
 In a given year, anything can happen.
-But over 15 years (or more), which is a better approximation for how long your wealth manager will be working with you, active managers fail to beat the market, almost universally.
+But over 15 years (or more), which is a better approximation for how long your wealth manager will work with you, active managers fail to beat the market almost universally.

-Yet, many financial advisors and wealth managers persist in believing they can outperform the market.
-And many of their clients persist in searching for that one manager who has the ‘magic touch.’
+Yet, many financial advisors and wealth managers persist, believing they can outperform the market.
+Many of their clients persist in searching for that one manager who has the ‘magic touch.’

 Don’t bother.
 It’s a waste of time.